luisfernandezbr/agent/README.md

 ## Running for local dev

-Clone the GitHub repo integration:
+Clone the repo for the GitHub integration:

 ```
 git clone git@github.com:pinpt/agent.next.github